chrisfarnham/seefarblog/_sections/First_Contact.md

 I measured out 53 feet of wire as recommented by this article, "[The "Best" Random Wire Antenna Lengths](https://www.hamuniverse.com/randomwireantennalengths.html)".
 I threw a line into a tree using the arborist throw line I ordered and used that to hang a loop of clothesline.

+> They say, just get some wire high up in the air and begin experimenting

 I tried some different configurations but settled on a rough inverted V shape from the basement window where my radio is set up, to a tree 30 feet or so away and about 18 feet in the air and down to a neighbor's fence.